scrabbletank/farhome-rules/rulesdoc.md

 #### Stone Skin
 *Requires 5th Level*

 Your skin is supernaturally tough, able to deflect blows with ease.
-When not wearing armor you improve a defense die to a superior defense die for every point of Stamina.
+When not wearing armor you improve a defense die to a superior defense die for every point of stamina.

 #### Tremor Sense
 *Requires proficiency in Perception and Nature*